 Staying in touch with the latest developments in the progress of the pandemic is important, but it can also be distressing.
 It’s important to find a clear and trustworthy source of information, and not be afraid to ask questions about your concerns.
 It may be helpful to limit exposure to continual updates, however, as this may simply raise anxieties and feelings of helplessness.

-Our governments and health authorities have provided recommendations about living in the COVID-19 environment to protect ourselves and our families physically and to guide us as we move back towards a more normal life.
+Our governments and health authorities are providing continual updates on recommendations about living in the COVID-19 environment to protect ourselves and our families physically and to guide us as we move back towards a more normal life.

-However, as COVID-19 infection rates in Australia remain low and restrictions on our freedoms are easing, many people are still facing serious financial difficulties and significant social and emotional challenges remain.
+As COVID-19 infection rates in Australia fluctuate from state to state, and severe restrictions on movement have been necessary in some states, many people are now facing serious financial difficulties and significant social and emotional challenges.
 Maintaining our connections with people is as important now as at any time in the course of the pandemic so far.
 For anyone who needs help to cope with what they are feeling, there are resources available.

 While GriefLink doesn’t offer direct grief counselling support, it provides a wide range of information and resources focused on bereavement and the grief that follows the loss of a loved one through illness, accident, violence, or suicide.
 In this COVID-19 environment, we might grieve for people we never knew.

-Finally, GriefLink would like to thank all those who have worked on the frontline of this pandemic on our behalf.
-We have seen their courage and determination, and have sensed a community spirit that will surely carry us through to the other side of the challenges we face.
+Finally, GriefLink would like to thank all those who are working on the frontline of this pandemic on our behalf.
+We have seen their courage and determination and sacrifice, and trust that our community spirit will surely carry us through to the other side of the challenges we face.

 Please be assured of our concern for you and our wish for your health and wellbeing in these difficult times.